 Distributed batteries boost the advantages of a modular UPS system, while centralized batteries come with various tradeoffs to consider.
 Having a modular UPS system with distributed batteries offers numerous benefits, especially in terms of power interruptions between the battery circuit breaker (BCB) and UPS, battery failure isolation, electrical energy protection costs, and availability and reliability.

-Short Circuit BCB and UPS
+Short circuit BCB and UPS

 Distributed battery systems are more efficient in the event of short circuits between the battery circuit breaker (BCB) and the UPS.
 This issue can arise from DC power cable insulation loss due to environmental factors, equipment issues, external interference, or aging infrastructure.